mohsinrony/mohsinrony/README.md

 # :man_technologist: About Me :

-## :telescope:  I’m interested in working with software development | Currently looking for an internship/ practical training placement!
+## :telescope:  I’m interested in working with software development and UI/UX design | Currently looking for an internship/ practical training placement!

 ### :seedling: Exploring Technical Code Writing.